JairusSW/fass/README.md

 - It is much more performant than [JSON](https://www.json.org/json-en.html) because it takes advantage of the strongly typed schema driven nature to produce much more compact stripped down binary buffers, at the cost of being less dynamic (FASS is not a direct replacement or competitor for JSON).

 - P.S.
 Need to compare stuff when FASS has a MVP.

+## Codegen

+Take a look at the current codegen in https://github.com/JairusSW/fass/tree/masterexamples

+AssemblyScript is supported, and TypeScript development is on pause for now.
 ## Types

 **Primitive Types**